Evolution from Flax Linen to NNX#

 params = jax.tree.map(lambda p, g: p - 0.1 * g, params, grads)

-nnx.update(model, nnx.GraphState.merge(params, rest))
+nnx.update(model, nnx.merge_state(params, rest))

-Collections and Variable Types#
+Collections and variable types#

-You can freely create your own variable types as subclasses of nnx.Variable.
+In Flax NNX, you can freely create your own variable types as subclasses of nnx.Variable.

-• nn.Dense creates params -> nnx.Linear creates nnx.Param.
+• flax.linen.Dense (nn.Dense) creates params -> nnx.Linear creates :class:nnx.Param<flax.nnx.Param>`.

 class Block(nn.Module):